discrete-notes/discrete-notes.github.io/_posts/2022-10-19-mandatory attendance.md

-In this post, I don't want to discuss what would be the exact replacement, which kind of hybrid conference would be the best, etc. Also, since this is a first step, that could possibly be reverted, or be followed by other changes, I don't want to discuss what would be the dynamic in the long run.
+In this post, I don't want to discuss what would be the exact replacement, which kind of hybrid conference would be the best, etc. Also, since this is a small step, that could be reverted or be followed by other changes, I don't want to discuss what would be the dynamic in the long run.
 Let's say that we discuss what would happen if we do this for five years.